It is important to ‘Guard Our Energy.’

 The response I got was: “Are you not feeling well?
 What is wrong?
 Things not good in your life?”

 I mean: Really?

 The conclusion to that is: You put up boundaries and then you get diagnosed, because there must be something wrong with you and that must be the reason for the: No.

 No, the reason for the No is: Guarding your energy, taking care of yourself, administering your time.

-Diagnosing you this way is called Jackal Language coined by Marshall Rosenberg in “Non – Violent Communication” and everybody seems to be a diagnosing Psychologist without diploma these days.
+Diagnosing you this way is called Jackal Language coined by Marshall Rosenberg in “Non – Violent Communication”.

 I don’t take offense in such matters since I know my energy and when not to push it and take a walk, sit at a café and enjoy a coffee and just observe life while charging my batteries.